UPDATE: Performing Legal Research: the Moldovan Experience

 Access to legal documents and data in rural areas stands in stark contrasts to the developments seen in major Moldovan cities- no law collections are offered for public.

 Due to the underdeveloped legal information system, there is a shortage of legal information specialists in Moldova.
 The deficiency of librarians with expertise in legal research makes the process of conducting a legal research problematic.
 Also the development of the law library, more exactly the law collection, is in the situation of balancing the amount of books comparing with the other fields of study within the university which impacts the resources that can be devoted solely to law.
 Library stacks are not open to the users and tend to function in a traditional way.
 This, respectively, tends to negligence of the law library as an independent entity and minimizes its importance for the legal information system in general.

 A significant action took place at the University Library at the International Free University.
 In order to facilitate legal research, a “legal and business reference librarian” was appointed.
 This approach is considered a relatively new concept in Moldovan librarianship.

 In spite of the appeals of librarians from Moldova dealing with legal information issues, an association of law librarians has not yet formed.

 The legal materials on the internet became more present.
-A big success in 2007 was the development of the online bilingual legal-reference system called Registrul de Stat al Actelor Juridice a Republicii Moldova that is administered by the Ministry of Justice.
+A big success in 2007 was the development of the online bilingual legal-reference system called Registrul de Stat al Actelor Juridice a Republicii Moldova.
 It was considered the basic tool of decision-making on legal questions for all legal community members.
 It included Moldova’s legislation and also the whole collection of international treaties.